Performative Prediction with Bandit Feedback: Learning through Reparameterization: Introduction

 \subsection{Structure of the Paper}

 The rest of the paper is organized as follows: In \Cref{sec:preliminaries}, we introduce the problem formulation and provide a warm-up setting when $\PR(\theta)$ is convex over the model parameter $\theta$.
 Using this simple setting, we introduce the zeroth-order optimization technique we use, which will serve as the building block to solve for a more complicated setting (i.e., when $\PR(\theta)$ is {\em not} convex over $\theta$).
 We also present a fundamental fact in convex optimization that sublinear regret implies model convergence (\Cref{proposition:sublinear-regret-implies-convergence}), which unifies the goal of regret minimization and model optimality in our setting.
-In \Cref{subsec: overview}, we provide an overview of our proposed solution -- we first describe the \emph{reparameterization} procedure that transforms $\PR(\theta)$ into an indirectly convex function over the distribution parameter $\phi$, and then describe a two-level bandit optimization framework that operates on the distribution parameter space.
+In \Cref{subsec: overview}, we provide an overview of our proposed solution.
 In \Cref{sec:outer-algorithm}, we describe the outer algorithm, and \Cref{sec:learnmodel} describes the inner algorithm called $\learnmodel$, which is used to solve a subroutine problem using black-box oracle. \Cref{sec:putting-things-together} contains the overall regret analysis.
-Lastly, in \Cref{sec:limitation}, we discuss the limitations and potential future work.
+Lastly, in \Cref{sec:limitation}, we discuss the limitations and potential future work. \textit{All omitted proofs can be found in the Appendix.}